VISITING HOSPITAL

 What is Māia Health Foundation?

-To learn more about Māia Health Foundation and how you can support our health system in Canterbury and the wider South Island please visit www.maiahealth.org.nz.
+To learn more about Māia Health Foundation and how you can support our health system in Waitaha Canterbury and the wider South Island please visit www.maiahealth.org.nz.

-Māia Canterbury DHB Partnership Brochure
+Māia Te Whatu Ora Waitaha Canterbury Partnership Brochure

-Māia Canterbury DHB Partnership Brochure
+Māia Te Whatu Ora Waitaha Canterbury Partnership Brochure

-Page last updated: 20 July 2020
+Page last updated: 27 September 2023

 Is this page useful?